Leave your message to get our quick response

 How long is the CHFI certification valid?

-The CHFI certification is valid for three years.
-You can renew it by completing EC-Council’s continuing education activities or by recertifying through an exam.
+The certification is valid for three years and can be renewed through EC-Council’s continuing education requirements.